Research-based wildlife damage management information you can trust.

 The following online training programs are available.

 The NWCTP covers the fundamental information and skills needed to become a wildlife control operator (WCO).
 Unlike other training, we discuss wildlife damage management theory, safety (disease and injury), inspection, animal handling, euthanasia, carcass disposal, and laws.
-This training is certified by the National Wildlife Control Operators Association (NWCOA) and is accepted by the Delaware Department of Natural Resources, Oklahoma, New York State, Virginia, North Carolina, and Tennessee for licensing wildlife control professionals.
+This training is accepted by by the Delaware Department of Natural Resources, Oklahoma, New York State, Virginia, West Virginia, North Carolina, and Tennessee for licensing wildlife control professionals.

 The NWCTP provides damage management information for an additional 29 species and animal groups that frequently cause conflicts with humans.
 The book covers alligators, armadillos, beavers, black bears, Canada geese, cormorants, coyotes, crows, deer, foxes, gulls, hawks, house mice, moles, muskrats, Norway rats, nutria, opossums, owls, pocket gophers, rabbits, venomous and non-venomous snakes, thirteen-lined ground squirrels and chipmunks, voles, vultures, wild pigs, woodchucks, and woodpeckers.